j0131n/back-to-basics-php-structure/README.md

 # back-to-basics-php-structure
-A back to basics php structure with the help of some package, this is to duplicate some idea from laravel.
+A simple back to basics php structure with the help of some package, this is to duplicate some idea from laravel.